-Background: National immunization programs globally are at risk of suspension due to the severe health system constraints and physical distancing measures in place to mitigate the ongoing COVID-19 pandemic.
-Our aim is to compare the health benefits of sustaining routine childhood immunization in Africa against the risk of acquiring SARS-CoV-2 infections through visiting routine vaccination service delivery points.
+National immunization programs globally are at risk of suspension due to the severe health system constraints and physical distancing measures in place to mitigate the ongoing COVID-19 pandemic.
+We aimed to compare the health benefits of sustaining routine childhood immunization in Africa with the risk of acquiring severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection through visiting routine vaccination service delivery points.

 Read the full report here.